Literal-Eval/DebugIt_things/README.md

   Can be installed by following command.

   > pip install pygame

+  Make sure Calibri font is installed in your PC.
+It's default in Windows.

+# How to
+Just run the T3A.py file after installing pygame.
 # Some fun
 There is an intentional bug in this piece of code, which lets you win against CPU if you go through that specific sequence.
 Try to find that sequence.